ptaconet/modisfast/README.md

 Network Data Access Protocol*) to download a subset of Earth science data cube, along spatial, temporal or any other data dimension (depth, …).
-This way, it reduces downloading time and disk usage to their minimum : no more 1° x 1° MODIS tiles when your region of interest is only 100 km x 100 km wide !
-Moreover, `modisfast` supports parallelized downloads.
+This way, it reduces downloading time and disk usage to their minimum : no more 1° x 1° MODIS tiles with 10 bands when your region of interest is only 30 km x 30 km wide and you need 2 bands !
+Moreover, `modisfast` enables parallel downloads of data.

 `modisfast` is hence particularly suited for retrieving MODIS or VIIRS data **over long time series** and **over areas**, rather than short